AimanTahir1/RAG-Driven-AI-Chatbot-for-Web-Based-Knowledge-Extraction/README.md

    print(answer)

-## 🤝 Contributing

-I welcome contributions!
-Feel free to open issues or pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
-Don’t forget to give the project a star ⭐ if you find it helpful!

 ## 💡 conclusion
 With the Intelligent Chatbot-Powered Q&A System, bring the future of web-based knowledge extraction and customer support to your platform!